cplain/cplain.github.io/_posts/2015-10-21-improving-gradle-flavours.markdown

 ## Summary

-This has been an area that has bothered me for a long time, and this solution goes a long way to cleaning up our scripts.
-For larger applications this can remove significant chunks of duplicated code whilst also providing us with increased flexibility and readability.
+This has been an area that has bothered me for a long time, and this solution goes a long way to cleaning up my pains.
+For larger applications this technique can remove significant chunks of duplicated code whilst also providing us with increased flexibility and readability.
 We should all be making the most of what variants and flavours have to offer, they are incredibly powerful tools that are now hopefully one step friendlier.

 &nbsp;

 > A quick final note: I have considered taking this a step further to start sending through the types and names for each field.
-Or possibly even looping through each flavour once this is in place, thus meaning our module's `build.gradle` files needn't be modified each time we add a new field.
+Or possibly even looping through each flavour, thus meaning our module's `build.gradle` files also needn't be modified each time we add a new field.
 In my opinion this is overkill and the headache you will create in dealing with edge cases and unneeded values bleeding across modules etc is simply not worth it.